Below are explanations of some common dental procedures. Use the links to scroll down the page.

 Oral cancer starts in the cells of the mouth, tongue or throat.
 Oral cancer screening is usually a routine part of a dental examination.
 In this exam, your dentist will feel for lumps or irregular tissue changes in your neck, head, face, and inside your mouth.
 Your dentist will also look for sores or discolored tissue in your mouth.

 Root canals treat diseases or absessed teeth.
 Once a tooth is injured, cracked or decayed, it is necessary to open the tooth and clean out the infected tissue in the centre.
 This space is then filled and the opening sealed.
+Keeping your tooth helps to prevent your other teeth from drifting out of line and causing jaw problems.
+Saving a natural tooth avoids having to replace it with an artificial tooth.
+Talk to your dentist or endodontist about any concerns or questions you may have.

 Dental sealants, usually applied to the chewing surface of teeth, act as a barrier against decay-causing bacteria.
 Most often, the sealants are applied to the back teeth, e.g., premolars and molars.